 We see this today in the political arena.
 Modern Americans confuse religious doctrine with partisan platforms.
 Politicians are happy to court the audience of faith if it will benefit their cause, but having politics as a mistress is a dangerous thing.

-When Jesus talked about rendering to Caesar what is Caesar’s and rendering to God what is God’s, I believe he was suggesting that we need to distinguish between earthly kingdoms and the Kingdom of God.
+When Jesus talked about rendering to Caesar what is Caesar’s and rendering to God what is God’s, I believe he was suggesting that we need to distinguish between earthly kingdoms and the kingdom of God.
 Jesus talked often about the kingdom of God, but he said practically nothing about the kingdoms of the earth.
 He addressed the religious leaders often, but he rarely addressed the secular leaders.

 When Jesus comes again, God will establish His kingdom on earth.
 Until then, we are learning to become citizens of His kingdom.
+Citizenship in earthly kingdoms is a distant priority.

 The zealots of Jesus’s time were bitterly disappointed that Jesus did not rise up against the Roman government to throw off its tyrannical rule.
 I believe that is why people turned on him when Pilate offered to let him go.